Colleen O'Reilly: Life and career

 As a member of the Melbourne synod she played a leading role on the committee on women in the episcopate.
 O'Reilly was one of 25 signatories across Australia who petitioned the church's appellate court to consider women bishops.
 When the appellate tribunal decided in 2007, by a 4-3 majority, that there was no constitutional barrier to women becoming bishops in the Australian church, O'Reilly stated that "It means that in choosing bishops in the future the church has access to the complete pool of clergy available, and not to just some of them, that the gifts of women are now available at every level in the church, and that's good."

 O'Reilly was vicar of St Faith's Burwood, from 1999 to 2007 and was the vicar of St George's Malvern from 2007 until her retirement in 2019.
-She had also been a canon of St Paul's Cathedral, Melbourne, from 2001 to 2017.
-She has been a member of various church bodies in the Anglican Diocese of Melbourne as well as nationally and internationally.
+She was a canon of St Paul's Cathedral, Melbourne, from 2001 to 2017 and Archdeacon of Stonnington from 2017.
+She has been a member of various church bodies in the Anglican Diocese of Melbourne as well as nationally and internationally, including Chaplain, General Synod Standing Committee 2007 to 2014.
 At the end of 2021, she retired from her role as chaplain of Trinity College, Melbourne and continues as an adjunct lecturer at Trinity College Theological School.

 Awards and honours

 O'Reilly's leadership in the church was acknowledged in her invitation to preach at the service commemorating 20 years of women's ordination in Melbourne in 2012.
+On 17 September 2023, the Movement for the Ordination of Women (MOW) held its 40th-anniversary celebrations at Christ Church St Laurence, Sydney.
+After the church service at which Kay Goldsworthy preached, O'Reilly gave the Dr Patricia Brennan AM Lecture, in honour of the founding National President of MOW.

 She was recognised as a Member in the General Division of the Order of Australia (AM) on 26 January 2021 for significant service to the Anglican Church of Australia and to religious education.